-- To use the FSPR and make your application, you must first have an igovt logon and be a registered user of the site.
+- To use the FSPR and make your application, you must first have a RealMe logon and be a registered user of the site.
 Detailed instructions on this process are available.

 Once you have your logon and account set up, then you can start your application online.

 Choose the application type you will require from these three options: